wlandau/r-cloud-ideas/README.md

 ## AWS Batch backend for `clustermq`

 See https://github.com/mschubert/clustermq/issues/208 for a discussion.
-Submitting array jobs to AWS Batch through `paws` is straightforward, but it requires reverse SSH tunneling, which might not be possible in Batch.
-And `clustermq` common data might not broadcast efficiently.
+Submitting array jobs to AWS Batch through `paws` is straightforward, but implementation in `clustermq` requires reverse SSH tunneling, which might not be possible in Batch.
+Also, special measures may be needed in order to ensure that common data broadcasts to workers efficiently.

 ## AWS Fargate backend for `clustermq`